 As a website designer, I needed reliable and simple solutions for my clients.

 But more than that, the two backup solutions I relied on started giving me more and more trouble.
 And that was a shame, because everything had worked well for so long!

 I have encountered every issue listed above and so the quest to find a reliable backup plugin had to address the server and resource issue as well as the case of excessively large Upload folders and bloated databases.

 The plugin had to just work out of the box without me having to spend hours and hours troubleshooting!

 UpdraftPlus Best WordPress Backup Plugin

 And that’s when I decided to try the free version of UpdraftPlus on my site.
-As of this writing, the plugin boasts a 4.8 out of 5-star rating by 2,169 reviewers.
-And it currently has 900,000+ installations, which makes it the highest-ranking backup plugin on wordpress.org.
+As of this writing, the plugin boasts a 4.8 out of 5-star rating by nearly 3,000 reviewers.
+And it currently has 2+ million installations, which makes it one of the highest-ranking backup plugins on wordpress.org.

 Now let’s get started with why I think UpdraftPlus is the best WordPress backup plugin.

 The power of UpdraftPlus lies in the way it chunks the backup into distinct groups of files.
 Instead of packaging EVERYTHING into one backup set, UpdraftPlus quietly and smartly chunks the backup into smaller subsets of data.

 That’s why it will run under a server environment that has restricted resources and limits, and it generally will not timeout.
 And that’s the main reason why I consider it the best WordPress backup plugin!